Last updated 16/09/2021

-Your health and that of fellow travellers is important to Amsterdam Airport Schiphol.
-Please read these instructions before your travels, check Schiphol.nl for the latest information about flights to Amsterdam, and always visit your airline’s website to confirm any additional rules that may apply.
+Read these instructions for departing from Schiphol before your travels, and check the airport website Schiphol.nl for the latest information about flights to Amsterdam.
+We recommend always visiting your airline’s website to confirm any additional rules that may apply.

 Getting around in Amsterdam

-Public transport is used for essential travel only.
 Allow for extra journey time - that way, if a bus or train is too crowded, you can wait and take the next one.
 People aged 13 and older must wear a non-medical face mask on public transport.
-This applies to train (NS), bus, metro, tram and ferry services (GVB) and taxis (TCA).
+This applies to train (NS), bus, metro, tram and ferry services (GVB) and taxis (such as TCA).
 Taxis can be booked in advance.
 However, hailing is still possible.

-Hosting meetings and events is currently not allowed.
-However, should you require information on how to host a safe meeting in the future, see below examples of how venues in Amsterdam do everything they can to make you feel safe and welcome:
+Hosting meetings and events is allowed subject to some restrictions.
+For information on how to host a safe meeting, click on the examples below that show how venues in Amsterdam are doing everything they can to make you feel safe and welcome:

 Find the right venue for your meeting, conference or convention by using our Venue Finder.

 Hotels (accommodation and meeting facilities)

 Hotels in Amsterdam are welcoming guests.
 They follow government measures and guidelines and are committed to offering a safe and comfortable stay.
-However, hotel restaurants are closed and room service is not available.
 Check hotel websites for availability and any specific procedures.